 it works pretty well, it has a few restrictions like upload size (being

-written mostly in C requires some RAM for working) and the uploaded ROM being
+written in C requires some RAM for working) and the uploaded ROM must be

-able to bootstrap and relocate itself into memory once chainloaded.
+able to bootstrap and relocate itself within RAM once chainloaded.
 This works

 just fine to upload small programs to RAM but it feels bad not being able to